 Resources: They are used or perform work that gives rise to costs eg: machinery, computer, personnel.

-Cost Drivers: These are the means by which the activities are characterized and re linked with the objects being costed eg: number of set-ups, number of manufacturing orders, etc.
+Cost Drivers: These are the means by which the activities are characterized and relinked with the objects being costed eg: number of set-ups, number of manufacturing orders, etc.

 - Benchmarking: is the formal process of measuring and comparing a company’s operations, products, and services against those of top performers both within and outside the company’s primary industry.
 It is a management practice that specifically directs a company’s focus outside its own walls and is aimed squarely at the marketplace and its competition.
 It helps companies cultivate a culture of change, adaptation and continuous improvement.
 It can be instrumental in increasing the efficiency of the company and thereby reducing cost.

-- Energy Audit: needs to be conducted by manufacturing, retail and hospitality companies to explore the possibility of reducing the utility bills in the long term by using the solar energy.
+- Energy Audit: needs to be conducted by manufacturing, retail and hospitality companies to explore the possibility of reducing the utility bills in the long term by using solar energy.

-- Customer-wise Profitability: It is very important for any company to understand as how much profit its various customers are contributing to the total profitability of the company.
-Companies who analyze the customer-wise profitability have found that customers who have given large orders have contributed less to the profitability of the company and customers who have given small or medium size orders have contributed to the profitability of the company in big way.
-Similarly in case of businesses which are spread across different segments and in different geographies when they have analyzed that same customer or its subsidiary have given business in different segment and from different geographies where the company exist then contribution of that particular customer to the sales and profitability of entire group as whole is large enough.
+- Customer-wise Profitability: It is very important for any company to understand how much profit its various customers are contributing to the total profitability of the company.
+Companies who analyze the customer-wise profitability have found that customers who have given large orders have contributed less to the profitability of the company and customers who have given small or medium size orders have contributed to the profitability of the company in a big way.
+Similarly in case of businesses which are spread across different segments and in different geographies when they have analyzed that same customer or its subsidiary have given business in the different segment and from different geographies where the company exist then the contribution of that particular customer to the sales and profitability of entire group as a whole is large enough.
 Hence such analyze should be made by businesses to understand the source of profitability in terms of customers.

-A clear understanding of the structure of the cost of business, exploring possibility to reduce cost by studying the above areas and implementing the suggestions given can help businesses to become more competitive which is the need of the hour in today’s challenging business environment.
+A clear understanding of the structure of the cost of business, exploring the possibility to reduce cost by studying the above areas and implementing the suggestions given can help businesses to become more competitive which is the need of the hour in today’s challenging business environment.